-After surgery, and even after the first months of recovery, I could not train as I was accustomed to.
+After surgery, and even after the first months of recovery, I couldn’t work out as I was accustomed.

 The benefits of exercising are countless, and they include anxiety relief.

-You may feel it before a presentation at school or simply with the idea of getting out of bed in the morning.
-The news doesn’t bring much comfort either.
+You may feel it before a presentation at school or only with the idea of getting out of bed in the morning.
+TV news doesn’t bring much comfort either.

 For me, it works one day at a time: